Sustainability interventions in nursing wards

 This intervention is considered implemented when the nursing units in the hospital have switched to reusable non-sterile tweezers and scissors for removing sutures, and the difference in CO₂-equivalent (kg) has been calculated.

-The environmental impact of this intervention can be determined using purchasing data for the number of suture removal sets, see the procedure for measuring an intervention using purchasing data.
+The environmental impact of this intervention can be determined using purchasing data for the number of suture removal materials, see the procedure for measuring an intervention using purchasing data.

 Resources